-& ⋈ + These remarks are reasonably good.
+MHProNews notes that those remarks from MHI above are reasonably good.
 But they are also NOT found on MHI's own website on this date.
 Why does MHI make it more difficult to find information that could make acceptance of HUD Code manufactured housing more widespread?
 Because the public is likely to forget (if they ever saw this in the first place), such items need to be revisited regulatory.
 In a blizzard of daily news and views, once is not enough.
+The composite and annotated screen capture that follows documents the accuracy of the above.